Trollgen-Studios/Simple-Exercises-Logger/README.md

 Based off of a react full-stack introduction

-Below, is the NPM documentation
+Below, you can find the `npm` commands documentation provided by create-react-app:

 ## Available Scripts